nanvel/blog/2017/11/trading.md

 - Market impact
 - Slippage

+The appropriate benchmark of a long-only strategy is the return of a buy-and-hold position - the information ratio rather than the Sharpe ratio.

 #### Cut loses short and maximize gains

 Money is not made on entries; profits are only generated on the exit or a trade.